Top Story: Cayman hosts PMAC

-The Port Authority of the Cayman Islands is currently hosting the 20th Annual General Meeting of the Port Management Association of the Caribbean (PMAC) (www.pmac-ports.com) and tonight (27 June) Cayman 27’s Kevin Morales sat down with Port Training Inspector Ned Miller to discuss the event and what it means to Cayman.
+The Maritime Authority of the Cayman Islands is currently hosting the 23rd Annual Caribbean Port State Control Meeting and tonight (27 June) Cayman 27’s Kevin Morales sat down with Port Training Inspector Ned Miller to discuss the event and what it means to Cayman.

 -